Welcome to our gallery featuring the staggering Casa Dalias home, designed by Grupo Arquitectura.

 From across the yard, we can see the twin volumes of the home, joined at the center by the lobby structure.
 While the exteriors match, the interiors of each half of the home serve very different purposes.

-With the glass panels retracted fully, we can see into the living room at left and the master bedroom at center, on the upper level.
+With the glass panels retracted fully, we can see into the living room at left and the primary bedroom at center, on the upper level.
 The malleability of the exterior design helps define this open interaction with the outdoors.

 The slim lido pool lines this entire half of the patio, including both a standard swimming pool and jacuzzi.
 The close proximity to the home makes for an intricate design that was planned from the beginning for tight integration.